 For example, if a back tooth is lost and something not placed in the gap, like a dental implant or bridge, all of the teeth next to the gap will begin to move into the gap.
 The teeth behind and in front will typically tilt in the direction of the gap, and even the tooth opposite in the opposite jaw will ‘overerupt’ as there is no longer chewing pressure keeping it in place.

 Of course this will happen at different rates for different people, but ultimately it affects everyone.
 We do recommend implants for missing teeth as they do not require disturbing healthy adjacent teeth as is the case with making a bridge.
 There are a variety of methods of preparing bridges, most all of which do require cutting into the adjacent teeth to anchor the bridge.

 Treatment options are more varied now than ever.
-Conditions that were not possible to be treated can now be treated as a matter of course and there are now treatment options such as the Inman Aligner the provide fast more simplified treatment for straightening front teeth – especially useful in adults not wanting to go through longer full orthodontic treatments.
+Conditions that were not possible to be treated can now be treated as a matter of course and there are now treatment options that provide fast more simplified treatment for straightening front teeth – especially useful in adults not wanting to go through longer full orthodontic treatments.

 Lingual braces are placed on the inside (backs) of the teeth in a similar fashion to labial braces (most common fixed braces) and are an equally effective option.
 Although these are more expensive in that they require specialist expertise and longer visits they have the huge advantage of being hidden from view and therefore are not visible in the smile.

-Conventional labial fixed braces are the best value, and come in more varieties than ever before.
-Traditional metal braces are smaller and less obvious than ever, for youngsters we make these with changeable coloured elastics so you can surprise your friends with a different colour after each visit to the dentist.
+Conventional labial fixed braces are the best value for money, and come in more varieties than ever before.
+Traditional metal braces are smaller and less obvious than ever, for children and teenagers we make these braces with changeable coloured elastics so you can surprise your friends with a different colour after each visit to the dentist.